TakingItCasual/easymc/docs/commands.rst

 Each argument should be from the :bash:`Code` column of the `AWS Regions`_ table.
 If no arguments are given, the whitelist is cleared (the script will re-estimate the closest region to you when next used).

+WARNING: You should decide upon the whitelist before uploading the AWS setup.
+The AWS setup will need to be reuploaded if new regions are added to the whitelist.
+Removing regions from the whitelist will only hide the AWS setup, instances, elastic IP addresses, etc. located in the removed regions.
+Updates to your region whitelist are not propagated to users you've distributed IAM user access keys to.

 :bash:`configure use_handler`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~